Jak-Kolb/b2txt-2025/RESULTS.md

-End-of-utterance finalization is ~96 ms p95 on val-dev, **but that figure does not survive the harder held-out sessions** (~158 ms p95, over budget) because finalization scales with candidate-list length.
-The shipped configuration truncates the n-best to 10, which holds the budget on both splits at a cost inside the confidence interval — see [Held-out evaluation](#held-out-evaluation).
+End-of-utterance finalization is ~96 ms p95 on val-dev, **but that figure does not survive the harder held-out sessions** (~158 ms p95, over budget) because finalization scales with candidate-list length. **The evaluated configuration fails its own latency constraint on held-out data** — see [Held-out evaluation](#held-out-evaluation).
+Truncating the n-best to 10 is the obvious mitigation and returns finalization to ~83 ms, but its held-out accuracy is unverified for the reason given there.

 The oracle over the 100-best is **2.88 %**, essentially the published 2.66 %. **The correct
 hypothesis is already in the list**; the remaining 4.0 points is a selection problem, not a search